-In 2015 and 2016, Xinyuan (China) Real Estate, Ltd. issued series of onshore corporate bonds.
-See Note 12 for a discussion of the onshore corporate bonds.
-Given that each onshore corporate bond (see Note 12 for information regarding our onshore corporate bonds) individually is debt in its legal form and is not a derivative in its entirety, it has been classified as other long-term debt.
-The Company has evaluated and determined that there was no embedded derivative requiring bifurcation from these onshore corporate bonds under the requirements of ASC 815 "Derivatives and Hedging".
+During the periods presented, Xinyuan China issued a series of onshore corporate bonds.
+Given that each onshore corporate bond individually is debt in its legal form and is not a derivative in its entirety, it has been classified as other long-term debt.
+The Company has evaluated and determined that there was no embedded derivative requiring bifurcation from these onshore corporate bonds under the requirements of ASC 815.
 The onshore corporate bonds were issued at par.